xila10/x.509-Lab---Certificates-mTLS/README.md

 - Choosing CA: "x509_Lab" - The name contained within the certificate.

 **Result:**
-- /home/vagrant/easy-rsa-lab/pki/ca.crt - This is the name of the actual file.
+- /home/vagrant/easy-rsa-lab/pki/ca.crt - This is the name of the actual *file*.

 **We now have:**
 - pki/ca.crt → public CA (to be shared with client + server)